 El Rito is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, El Rito is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in El Rito who work in maintenance occupations (58.02%), healthcare (31.30%), and sales jobs (10.69%).

-A relatively large number of people in El Rito telecommute to their jobs.
-Overall, about 10.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.69% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, El Rito does not have a public transit system used by locals to get to and from work.
+El Rito is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of El Rito has one of the lowest overall levels of education in the country: only 0.16% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.